 - Time for demonstration: ~15 minutes.

 Part 3 - Project Reporting

 - Installation and execution instructions - what steps would a classmate need to take to compile and run your application?
 Include any Amazon environment setup that you needed to do in advance of the first client application being run.

 - A report documenting your completed project.
 This 5-6 page report should contain the following sections:

 - Introduction - what does your application do?

 - Algorithm details - how does your application transfer, store, and process data?
 What does the client do locally?

 - Infrastructure used - what AWS services does your application rely on, and what do these services do?

-- Fault tolerance - what failures will your application tolerate, and how does it do so?
+- Fault tolerance - Think about failures to EC2 nodes, S3, DynamoDB, etc...
+What failures will your application tolerate, and how does it do so?
 What failures will your application not currently tolerate?
-What failures (according to the marketing literature) will the AWS services you application relies on tolerate?
+What failures (according to the marketing literature) will the AWS services your application relies on tolerate?
 If you had an additional 6 weeks to focus purely on fault tolerance, how would you modify your application to tolerate these additional failure modes?